Writing Content for Your Website

 - Provide text that explains how the process works or what happens during the process.

-- Focus on functions. movements. conditions and ther results.
+- Focus on functions, movements, conditions and their results.

 Principle/Guidelines What would an expert do?